Should your retirement portfolio contain 100% shares?

 The Vanguard chart highlights another important point—the extra return you receive for each additional unit of risk reduces as the portfolio equity content increases.
 For example, increasing the portfolio equity content from 50% to 60% equities increases the additional average return to 0.4%.
 Increase from 90% to 100% equities, and the additional return is only 0.2%.
 Legendary investor and internet pugilist Cliff Asness recently examined this.

-As the Timeline chart below shows, equity drawdowns can be extended (much longer than the one-year periods in the Vanguard example above) and painful, and we realistically haven't had a severe drawdown for around 15 years (the Global financial crisis is line 10 (Dec-07)).
-Investors tend to have short memories!
+As the Timeline chart below shows, equity drawdowns can be extended (much longer than the one-year periods in the Vanguard example above) and painful.

-Note that if we use portfolios that are less diversified, adding bonds to a 100% equity portfolio makes a much bigger difference (in relative terms) to the outcome - the annualised cumulative return for the portfolio containing 60% equities being almost four times higher (3.8 versus 1.08) when compared to the 100% equity portfolio.
+If we use portfolios that are less diversified (such as the "No Brainer"), adding bonds to a 100% equity portfolio makes a much bigger difference (in relative terms) to the outcome - the annualised return for the portfolio containing 60% equities being almost four times higher (3.8% versus 1.08%) when compared to the 100% equity portfolio.
 The 100% equity portfolio in this example effectively went nowhere for the whole decade!
 And that's not forgetting these numbers don't cater for clients drawing down on their retirement pot and potential adviser fees.

 Would 100% of investors remain fully invested during this period?